-And said we can build a device that can work as a digital to analog converter (because I like an outboard converter away from the Avid box) and can look at the room and analyze the room and give me a good picture of what’s happening and a way to correct it into the sense of what I’m used to, a theatrical curve that I’m used to, telling me this is kind of what it’s gonna do in a theater and nowadays we kind of have to do that with TV in mind and multimedia in as well.
+And said we can build a device that can work as a digital to analog converter (because I like an outboard converter away from the Avid box) and can look at the room and analyze the room and give me a good picture of what’s happening and a way to correct it into the sense of what I’m used to, a theatrical curve that I’m used to, telling me this is kind of what it’s going to do in a theater and nowadays we kind of have to do that with TV in mind and multimedia in as well.

 So when I started to say I want a device that I don’t need to have a degree in engineering and that I can get my hands into and start to change correct tune my room to me because I don’t need to tune my room to somebody else I need to tune it for me!

 I started to look at different boxes and the Trinnov came on the radar and when it came on the radar we kind of said oh look it’s a D to A converter and when Matt Snedeker the effects’ editor that I work with forever said hey I think it’s a replacement for your X-Mon and isn’t the DMON an X-Mon?
 And I was like no seriously?
-I’m gonna get rid of two boxes at once?
+I’m going to get rid of two boxes at once?
 Because that’s kind of my love is the fewer boxes that I have the happier I am!

 What were your first reactions hearing your room calibrated with the Trinnov?

 We took everything out of the system and listened to the room just the way it sounded just completely with nothing these are sort of like okay that’s pretty interesting then we shot the room with the Trinnov Microphone, and we sort of did let it do its thing: we listened to it we were like wtf ?!